jpype-project/jpype/doc/userguide.rst

 aware of reference loops within themselves and have appropriate handling for them.
 But the memory space of the other machine is opaque and neither Java nor Python is aware of the reference loop.
-Therefore, unless you manually break the loop by either clearning the container, or removing the Java reference from Python these objects can never be collected.
+Therefore, unless you manually break the loop by either clearing the container, or removing the Java reference from Python these objects can never be collected.
 Once you lose the handle they will both become immortal.